The Family Educational Rights and Privacy Act (FERPA)

 Students may waive any or all of their rights under FERPA.
-Moravian College does not require waivers, and no institutional service shall be denied students who fail to supply waivers.
+Moravian does not require waivers, and no institutional service shall be denied students who fail to supply waivers.
 However, students who participate in NCAA athletics are required to release their grades for the purpose of determining eligibility.

 All waivers must be in writing and signed by the student.
 Students may waive their right to inspect and review either individual documents (e.g., a letter of recommendation) or classes of documents (e.g., an admissions file).
 The items or documents to which students have waived the right of access shall be used only for the purpose(s) for which they were collected.
 If used for other purposes, the waivers shall be void and the documents may be inspected by the student.
 The student may revoke the waiver in writing, but revocation does not establish the right to inspect and review documents collected while the waiver was in force.

-No person outside Moravian College shall have access to nor shall the College disclose any personally identifiable information from any student's educational records without written consent of the student.
+No person outside Moravian shall have access to nor shall the University disclose any personally identifiable information from any student's educational records without written consent of the student.
 Consent must specify the records to be released, the purpose of the disclosure, and the party or class of parties to whom disclosure may be made.
 Consent must be signed and dated by the student.

 Exceptions to Consent Policy

-Moravian College reserves the right, as allowed under FERPA, to disclose educational records or components thereof without written consent to:
+Moravian reserves the right, as allowed under FERPA, to disclose educational records or components thereof without written consent to:

-- Officials of other institutions in which the student seeks to enroll, on the condition that the College makes a reasonable attempt to inform the student of the disclosure.
+- Officials of other institutions in which the student seeks to enroll, on the condition that Moravian makes a reasonable attempt to inform the student of the disclosure.
 In most instances, if the student initiated the request to transfer, a permission to transfer educational records is explicit in the request.

 - Officials of other schools in which the student is currently enrolled.